 Psalm 74:1 A Maskil of Asaph.
 O God, why do you cast us off forever?
 Why does your anger smoke against the sheep of your pasture?
 2 Remember your congregation, which you have purchased of old, which you have redeemed to be the tribe of your heritage!
 Remember Mount Zion, where you have dwelt.
 3 Direct your steps to the perpetual ruins; the enemy has destroyed everything in the sanctuary!

-EXCEPTION: Psalm 132 stands almost alone as an exception in which a spokesperson of the people/nation acknowledges before God, “David your servant,” in connection with David’s suffering, while at the same time pleading for David’s posterity, Zion, the people.
+In Psalm 132 a spokesperson of the people/nation acknowledges before God, “David your servant,” in connection with David’s suffering, while at the same time pleading for David’s posterity, Zion, the people.

 Psalm 132:1 A Song of Ascents.
 Remember, O LORD, in David’s favor, all the hardships he endured,